A colonoscopy on time can help you prevent colon cancer and keep you healthy; learn more tips

 A colonoscopy is a medical test to diagnose a number of diseases in the large intestine (also colon).
 The test allows doctors to explore inside the intestine, and reach a diagnosis, as well as subsequent treatment.
 It is important to perform a colonoscopy if you experience:

 - Previous diagnosis of other diseases such as colitis or Chron’s disease.

-The colonoscopy will allow the specialist to detect a number of problems, and is usually requested in the event of colon cancer history or other risk factors.
+The colonoscopy will allow the gastroenterologist to detect a number of problems, and is usually requested in the event of colon cancer history or other risk factors.
 It is very important to make an appointment to carry out this exam as soon as possible.

 What to do to prevent colon cancer?
 Primary prevention indicates a diet rich in fruits and vegetables, reduction of red meat consumption, avoid alcohol intake, exercise on a regular basis, and maintain a healthy weight.
 A colonoscopy is part of the second stage of prevention, when a disease that has already developed is at an early stage; whatever it may be, if detected on time, success of proper treatment is higher.

 Visit your specialist for periodic checkups to monitor and control your health, your weight, and eating habits, since this is the first step towards a healthy lifestyle.
 And, should you need advice, always turn to an expert.